onox/orka/docs/rendering/index.md

 the pipeline with shaders, small programs written in a C-style language that run on the GPU.
-GPUs became more and more programmable and with the addition of compute shaders in OpenGL 4.3 in 2012, which can read and write from large buffers and or textures, one can easily run non-graphics workloads or do general purpose computing on the GPU (GPGPU).
+GPUs became more and more programmable and with the addition of compute shaders in OpenGL 4.3 in 2012, which can read and write from large buffers or textures, one can easily run non-graphics workloads or do general purpose computing on the GPU (GPGPU).

 ## Concepts